Our 6 marketing resolutions for 2020 will set you up with solutions for the issues you face every day.

 Successful businesses are built on the back of the people who work in them, driven by effective hiring and the up-skilling of current employees.

 When hiring new employees it’s important not just to hire for current skills and cultural fit but assess which skills you may require in the future to propel your business forward.
-While traditional marketing skills are still necessary and highly valued, digital knowledge and experience working with emerging technologies is extremely valuable.
+While traditional marketing skills are still necessary and highly valued, digital knowledge and experience working with emerging technologies are extremely valuable.
 When hiring staff in 2020 stand out skills that marketers should be looking for include knowledge of digital asset management systems, experience with martech products and a general understanding of process automation.

 And don’t forget about your current employees.
 Are you setting them up with the skills they need as your marketing becomes more advanced and you begin using different technology?
 User adoption will be a lot more successful if you train your staff early and make them part of the process where feasible.